Signed in as:

 PNW Scandi Pro lines feature a mint-green Scandi long head (38-45’) with an advanced taper that facilitates turnover and a long black rear taper (16-18’) that allows advanced casters access to a deeper load on the rod and greater casting distances.
 Originally developed as a teaching line, the PNW Scandi Pro lines have proven to be exceptional fishing and casting lines.

-The line specification table for PNW Spey Scandi Pro shooting heads shows the recommended rod size
+The line specification table for PNW Spey Scandi Pro shooting heads shows the recommended rod size, (bold where two sizes appear), casting grain weight, and lengths of head and rear tapers for each line size.

 For casters new to PNW Scandi Pro lines, we recommend starting to use it with the green-black color change between head and rear taper placed at the rod tip.